ShareIQ/homebrew-local/README.md

 ## Opencv

-Same as core, but with added jpeg2000 support
+Same as core, but with added jpeg2000 support and SSE and AVX enabled

 ```shell
 brew install opencv